-- What content do you want to use stay in touch with your audience?
+- What content do you want to use to stay in touch with your audience?

-- How should you change your practice from posting aggressively only to promote discounts/offers/launch to defining what your brand content should communicate?
+- How should you change your practice from posting aggressively only to promote discounts/offers/launches to defining what your brand content should communicate?

-- How soon and how often do you respond to others’ comments to your posts/content?
+- How soon and how often do you respond to others’ comments on your posts/content?

 - Do you only respond while handling their negative comments or reviews?

 - Do you ever get in touch with individual users on your own?

 - Do you post natively on each platform?
 Or is yours a one-piece-of-content-fits-all approach?